 Electrical Wiring for a Dishwasher and Disposal Outlet

-How to Wire a Dishwasher and Garbage Disposal Outlet: The Most Common Problem with Dishwasher and Disposal Outlets and How to Fix Them
+How to Wire a Dishwasher and Garbage Disposal Outlet: Common Problems with Dishwasher and Disposal Outlets.

 - While replacing these devices, I’ve managed to lose power to the dishwasher.

 - The disposal, which is plugged into thee top or bottom of a receptacle, gets electricity, but the dishwasher which is plugged into the same receptacle, does not.

 - I did not change the receptacle under the counter so I’ve wired something wring somewhere above the counter.

 - I have the following electrical above the counter: